Renderer 2.x - Basic 3D algorithms

 bash$ make

-A note for Mac OS/X developers: The default Mac OS/X developing environment (XCode) includes an old version of GCC (4.2.x).
+A note for Mac OS/X and FreeBSD developers: The default FreeBSD and Mac OS/X environments (XCode) include an old version of GCC (4.2.x).
 This version is known to have issues with OpenMP, so if you do use it, your only available option with multicore machines is Intel TBB (which works fine).
-You can, however, download the latest GCC from High Performance Computing for Mac OS/X, which offers the GCC 4.4.x series.
-Results are much better this way: the 4.4.x series support the SSE-based -mrecip option, which boosts the speed by more than 30%, and they also include mature OpenMP support.
+You can, however, download the latest GCC from ports, if you use FreeBSD, or from High Performance Computing for Mac OS/X - they both offer the latest GCC series.
+Results are much better this way: OpenMP works fine, and support for the SSE-based -mrecip option boosts the speed by more than 30%.

 After a successful make, fly around the objects with: